breedx2/noshare/README.md

 * one-shot -- it's convenient but kinda stupid that files are one-shot, and maybe there should be a way to keep an offer open/alive for some time or number of serves.
+* no idea if ssh key passphrase prompts work, probably not.